Project Structure

 3. Segments

 Segments are divisions within a slice.
+They aren't always required, particularly if your slice only contains a few files.
 Each segment is responsible for a distinct part of the slice's functionality:

 Characteristics